Intermediate Spanish for Puerto Rico campuses; Intermediate French for campuses in Quebec, Canada

 Want to go on exchange but not sure where?
 Take a look at the NSE website at www.nse.org.
 There is a complete list of schools, and you can sort by major to find the exchange school that’s right for you.
 Make sure your major is not closed to NSE participants!

 Cost and financial aid Host Payment-Plan A (Pay Away):Students pay in-state tuition and fees at the host campus.
-Students on Plan A apply for financial aid through their host school.
+Students on Host payment apply for financial aid through their host school.
 Home Payment-Plan B (Pay Back Home):Student pay tuition and fees at UAF.
-Students on Plan B apply for financial aid through UAF’s Financial Aid Office.
+Students on Home payment apply for financial aid through UAF’s Financial Aid Office.
 If you plan on using a UAF tuition waiver, you must complete your exchange on Plan B.

 Each campus determines the fee payment plan or plans under which it will participate in the exchange programs.
 All NSE participants must pay room and board charges to the host campus.
-Any cash-based scholarship can be applied to either Plan A or Plan B (eg UA Scholars award).
+Most UA scholarships can be applied to either Home payment or Host payment (eg UA Scholars award or APS, among others).

 Note about deadlines: